 Glucomannan is a natural, water-soluble dietary fiber derived from the root of the konjac plant, also known as elephant yam.
 It has been used in various products due to a number of its beneficial properties.

 Amongst its many uses, glucomannan appears in a number of food products.
-It also has uses in relieving constipation, lowering cholesterol and aiding weight loss.
+It is also used for relieving constipation, lowering cholesterol and aiding weight loss.

 A number of studies have investigated its effectiveness in reducing body weight and the way it achieves this.
 Glucomannan works by absorbing water, causing it to swell up in the stomach and increase the sense of feeling full, therefore reducing food intake.

-Glucomannan is a well-researched dietary fiber and its effectiveness as an appetite suppressant has been proven.
+Glucomannan is a well-researched dietary fiber and its effectiveness as an appetite suppressant has been proven2, 3.

 #3 Cayenne Pepper